Covid-19 & your holiday

 • Clean with diluted chlorine bleach.

-• Pay particular attention to frequently touched surfaces such as door handles and handrails, which will be steam cleaned.
+• Pay particular attention to frequently touched surfaces such as door handles and handrails.

 • Provide rubber gloves, masks and plastic aprons.